Jack McBrayer: Career

 In 2010, he played a role in Cats & Dogs: The Revenge of Kitty Galore.
 He regularly appears in the skit "Knock Knock Joke of the Day" on the hit children's television show, Yo Gabba Gabba! since season 2 and stars in Craig McCracken's TV show Wander Over Yonder on the Disney Channel.
 In 2011, he also appeared in The Simpsons, in the season 22 episode, "The Great Simpsina" as Ewell Freestone, 'Peach Guy.'
-In the fall of 2012, Jack lent his voice to the Disney animated film Wreck-It Ralph, playing the title character's close friend and video game opponent Fix-It Felix, Jr. More recently, he has starred alongside Los Angeles Clippers player Blake Griffin in Kia commercials, and in 2013 appeared in a commercial for Barnes & Noble.
+In 2012, McBrayer lent his voice to the Disney animated film Wreck-It Ralph, playing the title character's video game opponent and eventual friend Fix-It Felix Jr. In 2013, he starred alongside Los Angeles Clippers player Blake Griffin in Kia commercials, and appeared in a commercial for Barnes & Noble.
 McBrayer's Adult Swim series The Jack and Triumph Show premiered in February 2015.
 In September 2016, on the season 10 premiere episode of The Big Bang Theory, McBrayer played Penny's older brother Randall.

 In 2018, McBrayer was one of the actors who voiced the audiobook A Day in the Life of Marlon Bundo.

 In December 2018, it was announced McBrayer would make his West End stage debut in the transfer of the Broadway musical Waitress, playing the role of Ogie, until June 15, 2019.
 The production opened at the Adelphi Theatre in London on February 8, 2019.
 In June 2019, he appeared on ITV's The Sara Cox Show.

-In 2020, McBrayer had a recurring role on the comedy-mystery series Mapleworth Murders for Quibi.

-In 2021, McBrayer appeared as a contestant on a Season 6 episode of the Netflix baking competition series Nailed It!.
+In 2020, McBrayer had a recurring role on the Quibi comedy-mystery series Mapleworth Murders.
+In 2021, he appeared as a contestant on a Season 6 episode of the Netflix baking competition series Nailed It!.
+In 2024, he began hosting the show Zillow Gone Wild on HGTV.